ramonfigueiredo/machine_learning_in_python/README.md

 Low recall, high precision:
 This shows that we miss a lot of positive examples (high FN) but those we predict as positive are indeed positive (low FP)

-### F-measure
+### F1-Score

 Since we have two measures (Precision and Recall) it helps to have a measurement that represents both of them.
-We calculate an F-measure which uses Harmonic Mean in place of Arithmetic Mean as it punishes the extreme values more.
+We calculate an F1-Score (F-measure) which uses Harmonic Mean in place of Arithmetic Mean as it punishes the extreme values more.

-The F-Measure will always be nearer to the smaller value of Precision or Recall.
+The F1-Score will always be nearer to the smaller value of Precision or Recall.

-Fmeasure = (2 * Recall * Precision) / (Recall + Presision)
+F1-Score = (2 * Recall * Precision) / (Recall + Presision)

 Go to [Contents](#contents)